 A framework applied to digital risk management must also support scalability.
 The rapid adoption of new technologies across an entire organization is only going to accelerate.
 Business units can test and trial more potential solutions than ever before, and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
-Scalability here means that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.
+Scalability here means that the digital risk management framework can support the uncertainty of new solutions for your organization.

-Given its voluntary nature, as well as its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF once again.
-We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment an existing cyber program as well as build a program from scratch.
-In both cases, the NIST CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.
+Given its voluntary nature and its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF again.
+We have seen organizations from small businesses to Fortune 500 organizations adopt facets of the CSF to augment an existing cyber program and build a program from scratch.
+In both cases, the CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.